Mescalero66/saabpi/hw_drivers/ignitionpulsecounter/README.md

 >The amplifier receives ignition pulses (via a 3-core shielded cable) from the Hall sensor in ignition distibutor 6.

 >The pulses are amplified and adapted in amplifier 146.
-A high-tension pulse is generated in the secondary winding each time a pulse breaks the primary cirrcuit of the ignition coil.
+A high-tension pulse is generated in the secondary winding each time a pulse breaks the primary circuit of the ignition coil.

 >The hlgh-tenslon pulse is then supplied to the corresponding spark piug via the distributor.